-Modulating Glial Cells Phenotype: New Findings and TherapiesSubmit Manuscript no this topic Topic Articles: 0
+Modulating Glial Cells Phenotype: New Findings and TherapiesSubmit Manuscript on this topic

 Aging and neurodegenerative diseases are closely related, and the common point between both scenarios is neuroinflammation.
 Chronic inflammation causes per se functional consequences, such as cognitive deficits, alterations in mood and behavior, loss of neurotransmitters, and even neuronal death.
 Reported evidence shows a detrimental role of neuroinflammatory responses in the development of neurodegenerative disorders and aging.
 Glial cells, specifically microglia and astrocytes, seem to have a key role in this process.
 While it is becoming clear that activation of microglia and astroglia with the concomitant expression of proinflammatory cytokines and chemokines are often associated with disease, is it not fully understood which mechanism leads to glial cells activation.
 Moreover, there are controversies about the use of the term activation, as astroglia and microglia can be polarized in a so called “good” or “bad” phenotype or even a dystrophic one.
 The present literature refers to A1 or M1 polarization for the bad phenotype and A2 or M2 for the good one, in astrocytes and microglia respectively.

 The study of glial cells has therefore emerged as a hot topic in the last years.
 Even though there are many original papers or reviews that discuss the implication of astrocytes and microglial cells on neurodegenerative diseases, there remain important gaps in the understanding of that process.
 Specifically, the unanswered question is whether there is a common pathway to the different phenotypes that could acquire glia, and if these phenotypes correlate with worsening of neurodegenerative diseases or aging.
 Precisely, which phenotype is better for a healthy brain?